Creating Your First CI/CD Pipeline#

 - In the Start a real project section, click Choose repository.

-- Follow on-screen instructions to authorize Semaphore to access a GitHub repository of your choice.
+- Follow the on-screen instructions to authorize Semaphore to access a GitHub repository of your choice.
 In case you need help, consult the detailed guide to connecting your GitHub account with Semaphore.

 - Wait a few seconds for Semaphore to initialize the project.